raymondbutcher/red-tape/README.md

 test('showing error handling', function* showingErrorHandling(t) {

-    // Syntax errors are handled as failures and a traceback is shown. asd
+    // Regular errors are handled as failures and a traceback is shown. asd

 });